metadsl/python-code-data/docs/example_analyze.md

   name: python3
 ---

-# Example: Analyzing instruction occurances
+# Example: Analyzing flag occurnces by nesing level

-For our next example, lets do something a bit more fun.
-Let's load all installed modules and see what flags are most commonly used!n Let's sort the flags by what "level" they were defined at.
-For example, a module is at the top level, a class second level, etc.
+In this example, we will analyze the occurances of flags by nesting level.

 First we can load all the code objects for all importable modules, using a util written for the tests.
 In the tests, we use this to verify that